pingcap/docs-cn/pd-control.md

     >> config set region-schedule-limit 2         // 2 tasks of Region scheduling at the same time at most
     ```

 - `replica-schedule-limit` controls the number of tasks scheduling the replica at the same time.
 This value affects the scheduling speed when the node is down or removed.
 A larger value means a higher speed and setting the value to 0 closes the scheduling.
 Usually the replica scheduling has a large load, so do not set a too large value.
+Note that this configuration item is usually kept at the default value.
+If you want to change the value, you need to try a few values to see which one works best according to the real situation.

     ```bash
     >> config set replica-schedule-limit 4        // 4 tasks of replica scheduling at the same time at most
     ```

 - `merge-schedule-limit` controls the number of Region Merge scheduling tasks.
 Setting the value to 0 closes Region Merge.
 Usually the Merge scheduling has a large load, so do not set a too large value.
+Note that this configuration item is usually kept at the default value.
+If you want to change the value, you need to try a few values to see which one works best according to the real situation.

     ```bash
     >> config set merge-schedule-limit 16       // 16 tasks of Merge scheduling at the same time at most
     ```

 - `hot-region-schedule-limit` controls the hot Region scheduling tasks that are running at the same time.
-Setting its value to `0` means to disable the scheduling.
-It is not recommended to set a too large value, otherwise it might affect the system performance.
+Setting its value to `0` means disabling the scheduling.
+It is not recommended to set a too large value.
+Otherwise, it might affect the system performance.
+Note that this configuration item is usually kept at the default value.
+If you want to change the value, you need to try a few values to see which one works best according to the real situation.

     ```bash
     >> config set hot-region-schedule-limit 4       // 4 tasks of hot Region scheduling at the same time at most